dylan-lang/dylan-tool/documentation/source/index.rst

 Package Manager
 ===============

-The `dylan` tool relies on :doc:`pacman` (the Dylan package manager, unrelated to the Arch Linux tool) to install dependencies.
+The `dylan` tool relies on :doc:`pacman`, the Dylan package manager (unrelated to the Arch Linux tool), to install dependencies.
 See :doc:`the pacman documentation <pacman>` for information on how to define a package, version syntax, and how dependency resolution works.